aduquet/ETFA2025-ToolPaper/app_container/README.md

-# ICST2025-ToolPaper
+# WiP-ETFA2025-ToolPaper

 This project provides a set of Python scripts and tools for analyzing and ranking the performance of PID controllers based on simulated data.
-The tool enables parameter exploration and performance evaluation across multiple machine configurations, such as systems with and without a brake assistant.
+The tool enables parameter exploration and performance evaluation across multiple machine configurations.

 ## Features